teknopathetic/teknopathetic/README.md

 I don't mind if you C+H me, especially if we're friends, you just got to sit next to me yourself or invite me to C+H; I only automatically sit with close Discord friends.

-Currently looking to make a new strawpage, but for now we're just keeping my co-host's straw up, same with the atabook.
-I need to touch up my rentries too they might be outdated.
+New strawpage up, nothing updated just yet with my rentries or atabook.

 <img src="shady stamp 1.png"> <img src="chuo street stamp.gif"> <img src="beat comic art stamp.png">